itsmillertim3/perform2021/dtu-lab-managed-as-a-service/content/02_deploy_licensing_extension/01_install_extension_sdk/index.md

     ```

 ### Step 2: Deploy the extension
-You must upload the extension to both the Dynatrace Server and to the ActiveGate that will execute it.
+You must upload the extension to both Dynatrace cluster nodes and to the ActiveGate that will execute it.
 You have installed the Extension SDK on the ActiveGate host, so the `plugin_sdk build_plugin` command takes care of both the Server and ActiveGate.

 The `plugin_sdk build_plugin` command builds the extension package and uploads it to a selected deployment directory.
 You'll need the Dynatrace Managed cluster URL and token to run the command.
 The SDK will automatically retrieve the Dynatrace Managed cluster URL from the ActiveGate configuration.